itpartnersillinois/studyabroad/countries/italy-freshmen/index.md

 <div id="scholarship">

-The College of Education will provide qualified students with a $500 scholarship for studying abroad.
+Due to the generosity of College of Education Alumni, both merit based and need based scholarships are available.
+Information will be included with the application.
 Please plan to budget an additional $200-$500 for: Ground transportation, Thank you gifts for your home stay family and teachers, Tourist activities, Other incidentals, International student insurance ($75 billed to your student account).

 [College of Education Scholarships](https://education.illinois.edu/international/scholarships){.button}